20 January 2019

-This is CERT NZ’s second annual list of ten critical controls for organisations.
-These controls would prevent, or better contain, the majority of attacks we’ve seen in the past year.
+This is the third year of CERT NZ’s ten critical controls for organisations.
+These controls would prevent, detect, or contain most of the attacks we’ve seen in the past year.

 Keeping your software up-to-date is one of the most simple and effective steps to take, to ensure your environment stays secure.

 Unused or older services and protocols often have their own vulnerabilities.
 Proactively scan your network for any that are not used or vulnerable, and disable them.

 After an incident, restoring your data from backups is often the best way to return to business as usual.
 Performing and testing backups often will help prevent the loss of data in the event of an incident.